 See much more on facebook - Dartmoor Speedwatch Forum

 Open Mondays and Thursdays from 10am until 12:15pm in the lounge at the Moorland Hotel.

 So let us all support it.
 Dont forget you can do Banking, get cash, get stamps, pensions and ....

-You can withdraw money, pay bills, pay in cheques with a paying-in slip, as well as all the other valuable Postal Services which the Post Office provides.
+You can withdraw money, pay bills, pay in cheques with a paying-in slip, top up mobile phones, top up gas and electric metres, as well as all the other valuable Postal Services which the Post Office provides.

 Other Local Post Offices Times:

 Following the County Council's review of supported bus service commitments, Devon County Council have approved changes to a number of bus services across the County which includes the no 59 service operated by Target Travel which currently serves this Parish.
 As from the 20th September 2015 the frequency of this service will reduce from 7 journeys per day to 4 and the new timetable as follows:

 If you require further information then please contact email@example.com